jtejido/basset-ir/README.markdown

 Basset
 =============

 Basset is a PHP Information Retrieval library.
+This is a culmination of developments in the field and ported over for research purposes.

-It provides different ways of searching through documents in a collection by applying advanced and experimental IR techniques gathered from different Research studies and Conferences, most notably:
+Basset provides different ways of searching through documents in a collection, by applying advanced and experimental IR techniques gathered from different Research studies and Conferences, most notably:

 1. [TREC](http://trec.nist.gov/)